kalindimchev/Data-Structures-and-Algorithms/workshops/2015-11-20-dynamic-programming-and-graphs/Card-Game/README.md

 ## Description

 A natural number is written on each one of **N** cards.
 Each of the numbers is less than 1000.
 The cards are arranged next to one another.
 Martin has invented a new game.
-On each step of the game on card is removed (not the first, or last one).
+On each step of the game one card is removed (not the first, or last one).
 You get points for each removed card - the product of its number and the sum of its neighbours.
 In the end there will be two cards left.
 Write a program wich finds the maximum amount of points which you can get for the given game.

 ## Input
 * Input is read from the console